deekshaverma-23/Nutrition-and-Maternal-Care/README.md

 1.  *Input:* The Streamlit UI captures user input, which can be text, an image, or both, along with profile data from the sidebar.
 2.  *Triage:* The system first determines if the query involves an image.
-3.  *Vision Path:* Image-based queries are routed directly to the *Google Gemini Pro Vision* model for analysis.
+3.  *Vision Path:* Image-based queries are routed directly to the *Google's gemini-1.5-flash* model for analysis.
 4.  *RAG Path:* Text-based queries are augmented with the user's profile.
 The language is detected, and the query is translated to English for optimal performance.
 5.  *Retrieval:* The query is used to retrieve the most relevant document chunks from the *ChromaDB* vector store.
-6.  *Generation:* The retrieved context, the user's question, and the personalized prompt are sent to *Google Gemini Pro* to generate a nuanced, context-aware answer.
+6.  *Generation:* The retrieved context, the user's question, and the personalized prompt are sent to *Google's gemini-1.5-flash* to generate a nuanced, context-aware answer.
 7.  *Output:* The generated response is translated back to the user's original language and delivered as both text and audible speech (TTS).

 ---